jgato/saythisAEON/README.md

 jgato/say-this-aeon
 ```

 What are these urls I need to run a container?
-You need to get this urls from the IoT Ghosts Platform
-configuration..
-You can try these urls in the example, if you are lucky (I didnt delete it).
+See AEON's documentation about creating a [communication channel](http://130.206.116.137:3000/public/doc/html/quickstart/getachannel.html#documentation-tutorial-getchannel).
+You can try these urls in the example, if you are lucky (I didnt delete it) you can use it.

-What if you want to ear in your speakers "hello name", instead of an ugly log?
-It depends on your device, maybe you only
-need to set GREETINGS_AUDIO=true in a Raspberry.
-In my laptop, this is more complicated because of the need of sharing the sound card between host and containers.
+What if you want to ear in your speakers "hello name"?
+This is more complicated because of the need of sharing the sound card between host and containers.
 Follow the next instructions and enable the variable GREETINGS_AUDIO=true

-### Accessing sound card inside the container
+## Accessing sound card inside the container

 Depending on your OS/distribution you will find problems accessing the sound card inside the container.
 I have found some instructions about how to proceed.
 It seems the problem is a conflict between pulseaudio in the host and container, so you have to share pulseaudio in your host: